Danish Shipowners' Association: 21st century

 In the spring of 2020, Danish shipping was confronted with a new challenge when many parts of the world entered lockdown due to the COVID-19 pandemic.
 The Danish lockdown and the stricter entry restrictions made it far more difficult for sailors to discharge and sign on which meant that many had their time of sailing prolonged for an unknown time.
 During the pandemic Danish Shipping worked hard for the sailors to let them be heard and included in political consideration, which turned out to be fruitful work in terms of the establishment of a “crew shift agreement” and the option for international sailors to get vaccinated in Denmark.
 Despite these challenges, the Danish Shipping industry again saw commercial gain during a world crisis as it was seen during World War I. The commercial gain is for example reflected in the annual budget of companies such as MÆRSK, one of the biggest members of Danish Shipping, who saw a 16% increase in their business from 2019 to 2020.

 In the spring of 2022, the world was again faced with a tragedy when the Russian military started to invade Ukraine on February 24.
 The war in Ukraine had many consequences on global trade, and therefore also meant that Danish Shipping has been faced with new challenges in the form of the large sanctions which the EU implemented against Russia.
 This has influenced parts of the Danish Shipping industry who have trading partners etc. in Russia.

 Work

 International trade policy

-Shipping is the most globalized industry in Denmark, which means that besides the role as an employer’s association, lobbying for healthy competition and liberal trade principles as the backbone of international maritime trade is one of Danish Shipping’s most important tasks.
-To maintain these interests, Danish Shipping involves itself in different international organisations, wherein IMO, EU and CSG are the most important arenas where Danish Shipping is active.

 Danish Shipping’s global identity is reflected in the fact that European routes only cover less than a third of Danish shipping companies’ turnover.
 The rest of the turnover is generated from international activities spread out in the rest of the world, where in the USA, China, Japan and Africa are the largest markets.